Merck leaps into COVID-19 development fray with vaccine, drug deals

-CHICAGO, May 26 (Reuters) - Merck & Co Inc, which has largely kept to the sidelines of the race for COVID-19 treatments, said it was buying Austrian vaccine maker Themis Bioscience and would collaborate with research nonprofit IAVI to develop two separate vaccines.
+CHICAGO (Reuters) - Merck & Co Inc (MRK.N), which has largely kept to the sidelines of the race for COVID-19 treatments, said it was buying Austrian vaccine maker Themis Bioscience and would collaborate with research nonprofit IAVI to develop two separate vaccines.

-It did not disclose the terms of acquisition of Themis, a privately held company.
+It did not disclose the terms of the acquisition of Themis, a privately held company.

 Most big pharmaceutical companies have already placed their bets on COVID-19 treatments, but Merck has been waiting for opportunities with proven track records, Chief Executive Ken Frazier said.